dylanaraps/fff/README.md

 ### How to figure out special keys.

-Below is a tiny script I've written which will tell you the exact value to use.
+Below is a tiny script which will tell you the exact value to use.
 It automates the deciphering of special key escape sequences to the exact value `fff` needs.
-Save this to a file and run it.
+Save this to a file and run it (or just paste in a terminal).
 Give it a key-press and it'll spit out the exact value needed.

 ```sh
 #!/usr/bin/env bash